thafisG/Exploring-Data/README.md

 # Exploring-Data 👩🏻‍💻

-## This code was developed in a Kaggle coding exercise.
-Aiming to test your ability to read a data file and understand statistics about the data.
+## This notebook is an exercise in the Introduction to Machine Learningability to read a data file and understand statistics about the data.

 ### 1) Importing libraries:
 - learntools.core: being used to configure and provide code selection functionality in an interactive learning environment